Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Kyiv missile and drone strikes

-On 10 October 2022, 8:00 a.m. local time, several explosions rang out in the Shevchenkivskyi and Solomianskyi District of Kyiv.
-This was announced by the mayor of the capital Vitali Klitschko.
-According to Anton Herashchenko, the adviser to the head of the Ministry of Internal Affairs, one of the rockets in Kyiv fell near the monument to Mykhailo Hrushevsky on the Volodymyrskaya street.
+On 10 October 2022, at 8:00 a.m. local time, several explosions rang out in the Shevchenkivskyi and Solomianskyi District of Kyiv.
+This was announced by the mayor of the capital, Vitali Klitschko.
+According to Anton Herashchenko, the adviser to the head of the Ministry of Internal Affairs, one of the rockets in Kyiv fell near the monument to Mykhailo Hrushevsky on Volodymyrskaya street.
 A missile struck the Kyiv Glass Bridge at 8:18 local time.
 The blast wave damaged the building and the roof of the central station Kyiv-Passenger.
-The Russian Armed Forces damaged Ukrainian cultural and educational buildings, including the Taras Shevchenko National University of Kyiv, the Khanenko Museum and the Taras Shevchenko National Museum.
+The Russian Armed Forces damaged Ukrainian cultural and educational buildings, including the Taras Shevchenko National University of Kyiv, the Khanenko Museum, and the Taras Shevchenko National Museum.

 According to Rostyslav Smirnov, adviser to the Minister of Internal Affairs of Ukraine, at least eight people were killed and 24 were injured as a result of several hits in different places in Kyiv.
 Areas struck by missiles included nearby a children's playground.
 A fire broke out in six cars, and more than 15 cars were damaged.
-The Kyiv Metro's red line and the Teatralna–Golden Gate interchange node subway trains stopped running and the underground tunnels became shelters for citizens.
+The Kyiv Metro's red line and the Teatralna–Golden Gate interchange node subway trains stopped running, and the underground tunnels became shelters for citizens.
 Smoke also rose over the CHP-6.

+March 2025 drone attack

+On 22 March 2025, Ukrainian officials said that a large-scale Russian drone attack on Kyiv killed three people, including a five-year-old child and her father, and injured eight people.
+According to the Ukrainian Air Force, Russia had launched 147 drones targeting several parts of the country.
+Debris from destroyed drones caused damage throughout the city, causing fires in high-rise apartment buildings.
+The attack happened less than a week after Russia announced a "partial 30-day ceasefire" amid a US push for a peace deal.

+April 2025 joint missile and drone barrage

+Destroyed apartment building in Kyiv, 24 April 2025.
+The Russian airstrikes killed 12 people.

+On 24 April 2025, Russia struck Kyiv for an hour with both missiles and drones, killing at least 12 people and wounding approximately 90 people.
+The strikes began around 1 AM and hit at least five neighborhoods, causing major damage to residential buildings.
+The Associated Press described the attack as the deadliest attack on Kyiv since July, and it drew criticism of Putin by US President Trump, who the AP described as "reluctant to criticize the Kremlin."
+Following the attack, also carried out amid US-led peace efforts, Trump said the attack was "bad timing" and told Putin to "stop."